Impious: History

 In January 2000, the band recorded their second album in Studio Mega with engineer Chris Silver.
-Unfortunately, it took almost a year for Black Sun to release the album.
-In the summer of 2000, Impious decided to make drastic line-up changes.
-Martin, who had always sang and played the guitar, quit playing the guitar to concentrate on vocals.
-Robin switched from bass to lead guitar.
-There was now no bass player, so Erik Peterson was asked to join the band, and he accepted.
+Black Sun took almost a year to release the album.
+In the summer of 2000, singer Åkesson quit the guitar to concentrate on vocals.
+Sörqvist switched from bass to lead guitar.
+Erik Peterson joined the band on bass.

-In March 2001, Impious recorded a four-song promo in Studio Mega.
-The promo was sent to different labels with the intention to get a new deal.
-Impious then decided to sign a deal with Hammerheart Records.
+In March 2001, Impious recorded a four-song promo in Studio Mega and sent it to different labels to get a new deal.
+Impious signed with Hammerheart Records.

-In February 2002, drummer Ulf Johansson left the band, just five weeks before the recording of the new album.
-Impious hired in Mikael Norén, and in a few weeks he had learned all 10 songs for the new album.
-In March 2002, the band recorded their third album, The Killer, once again at Studio Mega with Chris Silver.
-Also an MCD was recorded later that year, including "The Deathsquad" from the album The Killer, plus a re-recorded version of "Extreme Pestilence" from Evilized, plus three covers from Metallica, Running Wild and Mötley Crüe, along with two songs from their "Promo 2001".
-This MCD was released in January 2003 when the band went on a European tour together with Necrophobic and Satariel.
+In February 2002, drummer Ulf Johansson left the band five weeks before recording a new album.
+Impious hired in Mikael Norén, who quickly learned 10 songs for the album.
+In March 2002, the band recorded their third album, The Killer, at Studio Mega with Chris Silver.
+An MCD was recorded later that year, including "The Deathsquad" from the album The Killer, plus a re-recorded version of "Extreme Pestilence" from Evilized, plus three covers from Metallica, Running Wild and Mötley Crüe, along with two songs from their Promo 2001.
+This MCD was released in January 2003 when the band went on a European tour with Necrophobic and Satariel.

-In February 2004, Impious paid respect to death metal pioneers Possessed, by appearing on the tribute album Seven Gates of Horror together with bands as Cannibal Corpse, Sadistic Intent, Vader, Sinister, Angel Corpse and Amon Amarth.
+In February 2004, Impious paid respect to death metal pioneers Possessed on the tribute album Seven Gates of Horror with bands such as Cannibal Corpse, Sadistic Intent, Vader, Sinister, Angel Corpse and Amon Amarth.
 Also in February 2004, Impious signed a worldwide deal with Metal Blade Records.